John Kricfalusi

 Born in Quebec, Kricfalusi spent his early childhood in Germany and Belgium before returning to Canada at age seven.
 He acquired his skills largely by copying cartoons from newspapers and comic books as a child, and by studying cartoons and their production systems from the 1940s and 1950s.
 His main influence is Bob Clampett.
 After moving to Los Angeles in 1978, he collaborated with Ralph Bakshi and worked for Filmation, Hanna-Barbera, and DIC Entertainment on various shows.
 In 1989, Kricfalusi co-founded the animation studio Spümcø, with which he remained until its dissolution in 2005.

 Nickelodeon fired Kricfalusi from Ren & Stimpy due to creative differences and his failure to meet production deadlines; the show continued for three additional seasons without his involvement.
 Following this, he directed and produced animated television commercials and music videos for entertainers such as Björk and Tenacious D. In the late 1990s, he created the first cartoons made exclusively for the Internet: The Goddamn George Liquor Program and Weekend Pussy Hunt.
 He returned to television with The Ripping Friends and the adult animation spin-off Ren & Stimpy "Adult Party Cartoon".
-Since 2006, Kricfalusi has maintained a personal blog dedicated to cartoons and animation.
+Since 2006, Kricfalusi has maintained a personal blog dedicated to cartoons, animation, and art tips.
 There, he popularized the term "CalArts style", a pejorative which was later used by others to criticize a perceived widespread 2010s cartoon aesthetic, though he originally used it to refer to a completely different art style.

 In 2018, Kricfalusi was accused by two former Spümcø artists of grooming and sexually abusing them in the late 1990s, when they were teenagers.
 Kricfalusi released an apology for his behavior, blaming his mental health and "poor impulse control".
 He has since declared his withdrawal from the professional animation industry.